-LPPM 200.
+LAWP 200.
 Foundations in Policy Studies This course will provide a foundational experience for majors in both Law and Policy and Policy Management.
 It will introduce key policy studies principles, including an appreciation for (1) fluid interdisciplinarity, (2) the contingent nature of knowledge, (3) connections to the wider world beyond the college, (4) principle-based models of leadership, (5) the meaningful application of ethics, and (6) the role of stakeholder values in problem analysis and decision making processes.
-2 credits.
 Prerequisites: POSC 120 and ECON 111.
+This course is cross-listed as PMGT 200.